ferlagher/Asgard-Laguna/README.md

 # Mi first web project

-This is my project for my web developer career in Coderhouse.
+This is my project for my web developer course in Coderhouse.

 ## Technologies used
 - HTML5